#ContinuityOfGovernment, #WW3, #Deep State

 “The odds, sir?” asked Tibbles.

 “Yeah.
-The odds of preserving continuity of government.
-So we can save democracy.”
+The odds of preserving continuity of government, so we can at least save democracy.”

 “It says: ‘the chance of preserving continuity of government is… is 99%.’”

 “This is ridiculous,” Fricke intervened.
 We don’t even know that the Chinese and Russians will launch their nukes.
 Gentlemen we still have time to negotiate a peace.”

 “The time for talk is over,” Buckminster rebutted.
 “It’s time for action.”

 The POTUS started to rock again in his chair.
 He reached up and massaged his temples, with his pistol clasped in his right hand.
 Then he ran his fingers through his hair.
 “I choose…”

 You don’t have to do this, Mr. President,” Fricke urged.

 “I… choose…” the sentence dissolved into mumbling.

 “I’m sorry, I didn’t roger that,” Buckminster said.